maxim-eyengue/Python-Codes/Python_Tools/README.md

 # Python Tools
 ![Tools with Python](./Automated-machine-learning.jpg)

-This repository contains a collection of Python tools implemented in Jupyter notebooks.
+This folder contains a collection of Python tools implemented in Jupyter notebooks.
 These tools are designed to automate tasks and perform calculations efficiently.

 ## Tools
 ### 1. **Python Automatic File Sorter**